ymzhu19eee/deep-speckle-holography/README.md

 **Deep Speckle Holography** <br />
-This is the official code repository for the paper "Unveiling multi-dimensional nanoparticle signatures via deep speckle holography".
+This is the official code repository for the paper "*Unveiling multi-dimensional nanoparticle signatures via deep speckle holography*".
 This project is from the Imaging Systems Lab, Department of Electrical and Electronic Engineering, The University of Hong Kong.

 Overview

 **Usage**

-Requirements
+*Requirements*
-Python >= 3.7
+Python >= 3.7 <br />
-PyTorch >= 1.10
+PyTorch >= 1.10 <br />
-torchvision >= 0.11
+torchvision >= 0.11 <br />
-pandas
+pandas <br />
-scikit-learn
+scikit-learn <br />
-Pillow
+Pillow <br />

 It is recommended to use conda or pip to manage your Python environment and install the dependencies.